Ciano1996/AuctionMechanism/README.md

 CMD /usr/bin/java -jar ${artifact} -m $MASTERIP -id $ID
 ```

-Any app whose source code is hosted on GitHub, whose uses Maven as compilation tool and whose output is a executable jar file, can be build following the structure of the file given.
+Any app whose source code is hosted on GitHub, that uses Maven as compilation tool and whose output is a executable jar file, can be build following the structure of the file given.

 Parameters used are:
 ```